Arcesilas/motherfucinkg-test-runner/README.md

 ```
 Do I really need to tell you not to forget to use `require_once` instead of `require` in your tests files if you want to be able to run them individually or all together?

-## Functions names conflict

-If MotherFucking Test Runner's functions conflict with some of yours, just add a namespace (of your choice, you're free) in the `mftr.php` file and "*import*" the functions you need in your test files.

-You are free to modify the file, it's not even in `vendor`.

 ## Extending MotherFucking Test Runner

 If you're lazy (and you should be), you might want custom assertions.